tapanih/pathfinding-algorithm-comparison/documentation/specification.md

 ### A* Algorithm

-A* algorithm is an optimization of Djikstra's.
+A* algorithm is an optimization of Dijkstra's.
 The time and space complexity should similarly be O(n log n) but with larger constants due to the added heuristic function.

-Like Djikstra's, A* algorithm also requires a priority queue and a hash map.
+Like Dijkstra's algorithm, A*  also requires a priority queue and a hash map.

 ### Jump point search (JPS)